gem-pasteur/macsyfinder/doc/source/user_guide/new_v2.rst

 - the **format for MacSyFinder's models** has slightly changed, in order to offer more possibilities, and more readibility.
 To see how to carry models from V1 to V2, :ref:`see below <models_v1_v2>`.

+Also, the search modes corresponding to "unordered" and "unordered_replicon" were merged - as they basically correspond to the same behaviour.

 .. note::

  In v2, output files were also re-defined.
 See :ref:`here for more details <outputs>`.